gu-lseg/intro-to-programming/source/turtles.rst

-    All word document file names end with .doc, all files names with python code must end with .py We can comment our lines of code using #
+    All word document file names end with .doc, all files names with python code must end with .py We can comment out lines of code using #

 In cmd.exe call the python command with the filename `my_turtle_file.py` as parameter::